 mcg = micrograms, mg = milligrams, ml = millilitres, kg = kilograms

 Competent nurse - a nurse who has attended the GOSH advanced practice day and been assessed as competent in adjusting PCA/NCA programming.
 Some nursing staff, such as clinical site practitioners, or those practising in particular areas (recovery etc) will be authorised to undertake a wider variety of roles than others, such as clinician override bolus administration.
+A record will be maintained on training database demonstrating that registered nursing staff have attended advanced practice training.
+The nurses themselves will be in possession of a supervised practice record, signed off by the Pain Control team in affiliation with Training and Development.

 Pain Control service - encompasses the healthcare professionals within the Pain team, those who deputise for them and duty anaesthetists.